How to buy Lycopodium (LYL) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Lycopodium Limited is an engineering & construction business based in Australia.
-Lycopodium shares (LYL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Lycopodium has a trailing 12-month revenue of around $159.1 million.
+Lycopodium is an engineering & construction business based in Australia.
+Lycopodium shares (LYL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Lycopodium has a trailing 12-month revenue of around $190.5 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Lycopodium